Firesphere/silverstripe-searcher/README.md

 ## Introduction

-This behemoth handles extensive and sorts on relevance.
+This behemoth handles extensive search and sorts on relevance.

 ## Maintainer Contacts